-An effective loyalty system in fintech is possible – Revolut, for example, introduced a loyalty program that boosted transactions per user by 590%!
+An effective fintech loyalty program is possible – Revolut, for example, introduced a loyalty system that boosted transactions per user by 590%!
 But achieving user retention means giving users a real reason to stick around, which of course isn’t easy.

 Where apps go wrong with loyalty programs